GayathriMatcha/SFT-KD-Recon/README.md

 # SFTN-KD-Recon
-Student-Friendly Teacher network training in Knowledge Distillation
+## Learning a Student-friendly Teacher for Knowledge Distillation in MRI Reconstruction